-- complete the Aged Care Calculation of your cost of care (SA486) form online, or - call DHS on 1800 227 475 or DVA on 1800 555 254 - if you are receiving a means tested payment and you don't own your home to request a pre commencement fee letter - if you are receiving a means tested payment and you own or part own your home to request the Residential Aged Care Property details for Centrelink and DVA customers (SA485) form - if you are not receiving a means tested payment to request the Residential Aged Care Calculation of your cost of care (SA457) form - you can also download a copy of these forms, or complete the online form, from the DHS website: www.humanservices.gov.au/individuals/forms/sa486 - submit the means assessment form to DHS or DVA - let DHS or DVA know if there is a change to your financial situation and they will reissue your fee advice letter - you can appoint someone to act on your behalf with DHS about fees and accommodation costs at the same time you complete your means assessment.
+- complete the Aged Care Calculation of your cost of care (SA486) form online, or - call Services Australia on 1800 227 475 or DVA on 1800 555 254 - if you are receiving a means tested payment and you don't own your home to request a pre commencement fee letter - if you are receiving a means tested payment and you own or part own your home to request the Residential Aged Care Property details for Centrelink and DVA customers (SA485) form - if you are not receiving a means tested payment to request the Residential Aged Care Calculation of your cost of care (SA457) form - you can also download a copy of these forms, or complete the online form, from the Services Australia website servicesaustralia.gov.au/individuals/forms/sa486 - submit the means assessment form to Services Australia or DVA - let Services Australia or DVA know if there is a change to your financial situation and they will reissue your fee advice letter - you can appoint someone to act on your behalf with Services Australia about fees and accommodation costs at the same time you complete your means assessment.
 If you have chosen not to complete a means assessment you can complete an Aged Care Appointment of a Nominee (AC019) form instead.
-You can request a copy of this form from your aged care home, by calling DHS on 1800 227 475, or download the form from the DHS website: www.humanservices.gov.au/individuals/forms/ac019
+You can request a copy of this form from your aged care home, by calling Services Australia on 1800 227 475, or download the form from the Services Australia website servicesaustralia.gov.au/individuals/forms/ac019